psychopy/workshops/source/3days/day1/introductions.rst

 It's `Psychology software in Python`

-PsychoPy is a Python library, an script editor (Coder) an application with a GUI (Builder)
+PsychoPy is a Python library, a script editor (Coder) an application with a GUI (Builder)

 It is, itself, entirely written in Python
     * 2002-2003: Jon began work on this for his own lab (visual neruoscience)